Sunday, December 22, 2024

 3. Let the stew cool for a few minutes before serving.

-See also How To Thicken Beef Stew
+See also How To Make Mccormick Beef Stew Seasoning

 Reheating beef stew on the stove allows you to control the temperature and ensure that the stew is evenly heated.
 It also gives you the opportunity to add more liquid or adjust the seasoning as needed.